gosub-com/Zurfur/README.md

 The syntax is still TBD.

-The pair operator `:` makes a key/value pair which can be used in an array to initialize a map.
+The pair operator `:` makes a key/value pair which can be used in a list to initialize a map.

 Assignment is a statement, not an expression.
 Therefore, expressions like `a = b = 1` and `while (a = count) < 20` are not allowed.
 In the latter